cosmos/cosmos-sdk/docs/spec/staking/state.md

 delegator.
 The second map is used for slashing based on the `ValidatorSrcAddr`, while the third map is for slashing based on the `ValidatorDstAddr`.

 A redelegation object is created every time a redelegation occurs.
-The destination delegation of a redelegation may not itself undergo a new redelegation until the original redelegation has been completed.
+To prevent "redelegation hopping" redelegations may not occure under the situation that:
+ - the (re)delegator already has another unmature redelegation in progress with a destination to a validator (let's call it `Validator X`)
+ - and, the (re)delegator is attempting to create a _new_ redelegation where the source validator for this new redelegation is `Validator-X`.

 ```golang
 type Redelegation struct {